shadowga/website/_docs/3/a-becomingadmin.md

 ### How to select a member
 To choose a member, they must agree to become an admin and vow to fulfill all tasks expected of them.
-Once you have chosen someone you want to select, you can directly message an Executive or higher and they will make a decision.
+Once you have chosen someone you want to select, you can directly message an Executive or higher and they will the make decision to appoint them or not.